objectiv/objectiv.io/docs/docs/tracking/react/plugins/path-context-from-url-plugin.md

 PathContexts are parsed further server-side for generating other Contexts as well, such as [MarketingContext](/taxonomy/reference/global-contexts/MarketingContext.md).
 :::

+## Installation
+The package [@objectiv/plugin-path-context-from-url](https://www.npmjs.com/package/@objectiv/plugin-path-context-from-url) is included by default in ReactTracker.

 ## Implementation
 Implements PluginInterface's `enrich` and `validate` methods.